-Despite advances in technology and safety features, auto accidents are far too common across the United States — including here in North Carolina.
+Despite advances in technology and safety features, auto accidents are far too common across the United States — including here in Durham, North Carolina.
 In 2018 alone, 281,685 motor vehicle accidents happened across North Carolina.
 In those crashes, 1,442 people were killed and an additional 125,454 people were injured.

 If you were hurt in a car accident caused by another person, then you may be entitled to compensation for your losses.
-A personal injury lawsuit can help you get justice after a NC auto accident.
+A personal injury lawsuit can help you get justice after a Durham auto accident.
 Through a personal injury claim, you may be able to recover money for medical bills, property damage, lost wages, pain and suffering, and more.

 At Johnson & Groninger, we are dedicated to helping people who have been hurt in all types of accidents, including victims of car wrecks and their loved ones.
 Our Durham auto accident attorneys will aggressively advocate for your right to compensation.
 Our law firm offers free consultations to all prospective clients, and we never charge a fee unless we recover money for you.

 We Handle Auto Accidents

 From our offices in Durham and Charlotte, we represent clients throughout the state in car accident lawsuits.
 We have both the experience and the resources to obtain the best possible result for you.

 If you decide to work with us after a free case evaluation, we will start the process by conducting a thorough investigation of the accident.
 We will send private investigators and accident reconstruction experts to the scene to gather evidence and witness statements.
 We will then analyze all of the evidence, research North Carolina law, explore all possible sources of insurance coverage, and put together a strong argument for why the other driver is responsible for any losses that you have suffered.

 In addition, we work closely with our car accident clients to make sure that they get the medical care that they need.
 We will also handle any claims from your health insurance company that may arise after a settlement or judgment in your case.